planetrobbie/terraform-gclb-example/README.md

 # TODO

-* Github push
-* check output working fine
-* Update content of VM with terraform website using Packer
+* Update content of VM with terraform website using Packer or shell EOF file